 SAWA Virtual Series Glossary Project

 During the Covid 19 pandemic, SAWA took place as virtual series.
 20 former participants of the SAWA Program started working on a trilingual glossary.
 It contains museological terms explained in Arab, English and German.
 In small mixed groups with two to four participants from the MENA region and Germany, every team found a different approach to a term.
-This lead them to reflect on their personal perspectives and to identify translational challenges.
-They were accompanied by the SAWA lecturers in regular online sessions.
-The result of the program can be found under Glossary on this website.
-In the ongoing SAWA program it will constantly grow.
+This led them to reflect on their personal perspectives and to identify translational challenges.
+They were accompanied by the SAWA facilitators in regular online sessions.
+The glossary is a continuously evolving project; with every year the glossary terms are expanded through new perspectives of a new group of participants.
+The result of the project can be found on the Glossary page.

 “Working with different participants in each activity